 In this blog, I am going to explain how you can create a transparent background for an image.
-Many times we want to add the image on any web page or on any document but the image background create issues because of a different color it looks like a patch instead of fitting properly on the page.
-For these situations, we need to change the image background as transparent so that the image can be inserted on any color surface.
+Many times we want to add the image on any web page or on any document but the image background creates issues because of a different color it looks like a patch instead of fitting properly on the page.
+For these situations, we need to change the image background is transparent so that the image can be inserted on any color surface.
 I am going to explain how we can apply a transparent background in Gimp 2 on Ubuntu.
 For example, we have the following image:

-Above image has a black background which is creating the problem as I want to insert it to a white page.
+The above image has a black background which is creating the problem as I want to insert it to a white page.
 Now let us see how we can make the background of this image as transparent.
 We need to do following in Gimp 2: